1

 Laws and youth

-• It’s illegal for anyone under age 21 to buy, possess, or use retail Cannabis.
+• It’s illegal for anyone under age 21 to buy, possess, or use retail cannabis.

-• Retail stores can lose their license for selling Cannabis to anyone underage, and adults may be charged with a felony for giving Cannabis products to someone underage.
+• Retail stores can lose their license for selling cannabis to anyone underage, and adults may be charged with a felony for giving cannabis products to someone underage.

-• It’s illegal to have retail Cannabis on school property.
+• It’s illegal to have retail cannabis on school property.

-• Students caught with Cannabis at school may have to take drug counseling, be kicked off sports teams, or be suspended, expelled, or charged with breaking the law.
+• Students caught with cannabis at school may have to take drug counseling, be kicked off sports teams, or be suspended, expelled, or charged with breaking the law.

 • Adults may face civil or criminal penalties.

-• The laws are different for medical Cannabis.
+• The laws are different for medical cannabis.

-• Youth caught trying to buy, carry, sell, or use Cannabis can face a minor-in-possession charge.
+• Youth caught trying to buy, carry, sell, or use cannabis can face a minor-in-possession charge.

 • This can result in fines, public service, education, intervention, loss of a driver’s license, and misdemeanor or felony charges.